Managing PCOS Through Natural Treatment

 Additionally, it’s also a good idea to avoid endocrine disruptors.
 Endocrine disruptors like dioxins, phthalates, pesticides, BPAs, and glycol ethers can be introduced to the body through ingestion, inhalation, or topical application through skin or through hair products.
 Endocrine disruptors are chemicals and they will interfere with the body’s hormonal reactions.
 Essentially, they will mimic the sex hormones that normally regulate reproductive systems and cause confusion in the body.

-Other things to be wary of include therapies that make claims that are too good to be true, and are often not regulated by the FDA.
+Other things to be wary of include therapies that make claims that are too good to be true, and are often not regulated by the TGA.

 These include: